-Political Violence is a graduate seminar that explores the many different types of political violence; specifically looking at revolutions, terrorism, and transitional-institutional political violence.
+Political Violence is a graduate seminar that explores the many different types of political violence; specifically looking at revolutions, terrorism, and transitionalinstitutional political violence.
 This seminar examines a wide range of topics in order to provide the student with a deeper understanding of political violence.
 We will engage in a thoughtful and in-depth examination of the definitions, causes, and consequences of political violence, as well as consider the different means to countering political violence.

-NSAM 6670 - Introduction to International Relations and International Issues relations, the history of the nation-state, definition of power, Islamic fundamentalism, terrorism, war, ethnic conflict, political economy, international institutions, transnational organizations, trade. modernization, dependency theory, imperialism, globalization, and the foreign policy of the United States and its impact on the world community.
+NSAM 6670 - Introduction to International Relations and International Issues

+This course is an introduction to world politics and is intended to give the student a better understanding of international relations and the complex issues and perspectives affecting the world community.
+We will investigate many aspects of international relations such as the dominate theories of international relations, the history of the nation-state, definition of power, Islamic the fundamentalism, terrorism, war, ethnic conflict, political economy, international institutions, transnational organizations, trade, modernization, dependency theory, imperialism, globalization, and the foreign policy of the United States and its impact on the world community.
 Students are expected to keep up to date with current global events by reading an international newspaper each day and being prepared to connect and apply those current events to the topics covered in class.